mixer/developer-docs/pages/02.reference/01.chat/01.connection/doc.md

 Once you have the details, you'll need to use them to connect to a chat server.
 The response's endpoints array contains a list of chat servers.
 You should connect to the first element in the array and if this fails fallback to subsequent elements if they are available.

-!!!
-Right now you'll see the same Endpoint address multiple times.
-We're in the process of cutting some things over.
-Soon you'll just see that address once.

 When connecting to the chat socket, please pass your OAuth application's Client ID within the Client-ID header (or as a query parameter).
 Our official SDKs add this header for you; please refer to our Chat Tutorials for more information.

 If you have not already, you can create an OAuth application within the Developer Lab.